Valerie Boles

 Valerie Aiken Boles (née Fennell; November 8, 1932 – May 8, 2009) was an American root doctor.
 She came to prominence after becoming the inspiration for one of the main characters in John Berendt's 1994 true-crime book Midnight in the Garden of Good and Evil.
 Boles, of Gullah tongue, was renamed "Minerva" in the book, and was portrayed by Irma P. Hall in Clint Eastwood's 1997 film adaptation.

 Early life

-Valerie Fennell was born on November 8, 1932, in Islandton, South Carolina, to William Husie Fennell, a U.S. Army veteran of the First World War, and Selena Jones.
+Valerie Fennell was born in 1932, in Islandton, South Carolina, to William Husie Fennell, a U.S. Army veteran of the First World War, and Selena Jones.
 Her mother died in 1938, when Valerie was five years old.
 Her father remarried, to Sheldonia Glover (1917–1979).
 Between the two marriages, Boles had three brothers and eleven sisters.

 At an early age, Boles became a baptized member of the Deep Creek Missionary Baptist Church in Islandton.
 After graduating Mather Junior College in the early 1960s, she became a licensed beautician in Beaufort County.

 Personal life

-Boles was in a common-law marriage with Percy H. Washington (1890–1973), a root doctor known as Dr. Eagle (renamed Dr. Buzzard in the film version of Midnight in the Garden of Good and Evil) with whom she had one child: Anthony Ray Fennell (1954–2019).
+Boles was in a common-law marriage with Percy H. Washington (1890–1973), a root doctor known as Dr. Eagle (renamed Dr. Buzzard in Midnight in the Garden of Good and Evil) with whom she had one child: Anthony Ray Fennell (1954–2019).
 Boles took over Washington's practice, which doubled as their 1950-built 1408 Congress Street home in Beaufort, South Carolina, after his death in 1973.